GuidanceMantras/GuidanceMantras/README.md

 - Based on your mentality, you decided to do the task or obey their orders
 - For an example, my friend used to manipulate me to drink alcohol when I told him about my sleeping problem
 - My friend tells me to drink alcohol to get better sleep, fortunately, due to my tough mentality, I ignored him

+### Situation Awareness-Analysis-Handling
+- Will be added later

+### People Awareness-Analysis-Handling
+- Will be added later

 ### Provokers
 - Will be added later